VCityTeam/UD-SV/TechnologyMonitoring/Survey_Python_glTF_lib.md

 ### Conclusion

 Even if gltf_Blender_IO has the best support for glTF and its extensions in Python, the lib isn't designed to be used in a Python package.
-The API isn't dev friendly and `bpy` limits the Python version.
+The API isn't dev friendly (no doc, tricky imports and arguments) and `bpy` limits the Python version.
 GlTf_Blender_IO would require some refactos and contributions before we could use it as a package in Py3DTiles.

 ## Pygltflib